Bit-Part-Young/MMMS-MSE-SJTU/docs/hands-on/dft-handson-notes.md

     Please read through all the main input files of vasp, especially `INCAR`、`POSCAR` and `KPOINTS`.

-Check the scripts
+- Check the scripts

 ```bash
 cat README

 cat job.slurm
 ```

-Run the calculation
+- Run the calculation

 ```bash
 sbatch job.slurm
 ```

-The total energy can be find by:
+- The total energy can be find by:

 ```bash
 grep 'free  energy' OUTCAR
 ```

 !!! danger ""

-    NOTE: there are exactly two spaces between “free” and “energy”.
+    NOTE: there are exactly two spaces between 'free' and 'energy'.

 ![Snipaste_2023-11-21_20-40-26.png](https://cdn.jsdelivr.net/gh/Bit-Part-Young/BTY-imgs/images/202311212123593.png)